jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

   [preston-werner]: http://tom.preston-werner.com/2011/11/22/open-source-everything.html

+## Contribute to Wikipedia

+Evangelize about your research area.
+Link it into other relevant topics.
+Link to seminal research and online resources.
+Provide a road map for newbies and generations to come.
+This will help you organize your own thoughts and mental map of the research landscape.
+See [how to customize Wikipedia]({% post_url 2014-04-26-wikipedia-tricks %}).

 {% comment %}

-## Contribute to Wikipedia
-  - provide a road map for newbies and generations to come
-  - promote important discoveries and techniques
-  - organize your own thoughts

 ## Papers and publishing
   - work backward from conference location